Driving for Work

 You also need to build your skills and knowledge..
 If you’re not confident in your driving abilities ask your supervisor for training and coaching.
 Ask for additional learning resources.
 Talk with other drivers who have more experience.
 Practice what you learn.

 Use practice tests to build and maintain your knowledge of road signs, driving behaviours, and the rules of the road.
 Take ICBC’s driving knowledge practice test and apply what you learn to improve your skills.

 Know and follow the rules of the road and your organization’s safe driving policies and procedures.

 Develop a safety attitude

 Your attitude matters when it comes to being prepared.
 Crashes aren’t always the fault of the other driver.
-Be focussed, courteous, patient, and respectful when you drive.
+Be focused, courteous, patient, and respectful when you drive.

 Be sure to carry over the positive driving attitude you develop and apply at work to your personal driving.
 Just as you’re responsible for the safety of your co-workers, you’re equally responsible for the safety of your family and friends.

-Even short or occasional drives can be dangerous.
-Use email, virtual meetings, phone calls, and other tools to replace in-person meetings.
+Even short or occasional drives can be dangerous – especially when weather or road conditions are bad.
+Can you use email, virtual meetings, phone calls, or other tools to avoid travelling to in-person meetings?
 You’ll save time and money, and remove the risks of driving.

-If you must be at that job site, meeting, or client location, consider a safer way to get there.
-Public transit, ride-sharing, or taking a flight or taxi are all less risky than driving.
+If you must be at the job site, meeting, or client location, you might consider an alternative to driving.
+Public transit, ride-sharing, taking a taxi or flying are all less risky than driving.